mscampbell/pfb2018/README.md

 # pfb2018
-stuff for my lecture I'm going to put muy slides up here as well as problem sets for the workshop section.
+stuff for my lecture I'm going to put my slides up here as well as problem sets for the workshop section.